wangxiang2015/huntgossip/README.md

 # huntgossip
-This project targets to research how gossip spread.
+This project targets to research how gossips spread.